marked42/learning-notes/html/html.md

    --BbC04y--
    --AaB03x--
     ```
-1. `text/plain`: introduced by HTML5 for debuggin, never use it in production because it's not reliably interpretable by computer.
+1. `text/plain`: introduced by HTML5 for debugging, never use it in production because it's not reliably interpretable by computer.

 When `POST` request is sent via a method other than HTML form like an `XMLHttpRequest`, content of body can be any MIME type.